DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Initial Wrike Setup

 Wrike uses OAuth2 for user authentication and authorization.
-In order for DEON to communicate with the Wrike API interface, the application must first be configured in the Wrike application settings.
-These settings can be accessed via Apps & Integration by clicking on the user icon in Wrike, as shown below:
+To allow DEON to communicate with the Wrike API interface, the application must first be configured in the Wrike application settings.
+These settings can be accessed via Apps & Integration by clicking the user icon in Wrike, as shown below:

-On the overview page that is then loaded, Apps & Integration, you must select Authorized Apps, which can be found in the upper navigation area.
+On the subsequently loaded overview page Apps & Integration one must Authorized Apps select, which is located in the upper navigation area.

 This link leads to a dashboard that lists all currently configured and thus authorized applications.
 An example is shown below:

-On the left side is a link called API, which allows setting up new applications.
-First, the name for the accessing application must be specified, which should presumably be something like DEON.
+On the left side there is a link called API, which enables setting up new applications.
+First, the name for the accessing application must be provided, this should probably be something like DEON.

-Since all external applications as well as users OAuth2 are used to gain access, a Client ID and a Client Secret are created.
+Since all external applications as well as users OAuth2 use to obtain access, a Client ID and a Client Secret is created.
 Finally, at least one Redirect URI must be specified.
-These parameters are required for the authorization server (DEON server), which is managed by users with administrative rights.
-To simplify access, tenants may also generate a so-called Permanent Token, which would work for standalone single-user applications but should not be used for multi-user scenarios.
+These parameters are required for the authorization server (DEON-Server), which is managed by users with administrative rights.
+To simplify access, tenants may also generate a so-called Permanent Token generate, which would work for standalone single-user applications, but should not be used for multi-user scenarios.

-Finally, all changes must be saved by clicking the Save button.
-This newly configured application is now listed under the top left link, and all parameters can be changed at any time.
+Finally, all changes must be saved by clicking the button Save be saved.
+This newly configured application will now be listed under the top left link, and all parameters can be changed at any time.

 Authentication Process in DEON